 Beyond the stocking stuffers, there are other gifts best left under the tree or maybe even in the garage.

 For some people, a check engine light leads to a panicked visit to their mechanic.
 A CarScan CarReader unit can be an ideal holiday gift as it allows car owners to diagnose their vehicles themselves.
 If the problem is simple, they can handle it.
-If it’s more complex and involves an electrical or a mechanical issue, the reader will alert them to a potentially serious problem.
+If it’s more complex and involves an electrical or a mechanical issue, the reader will alert them to a potentially serious problem that needs a trip to their local NAPA AutoCare experts.

 Drivers who take to remote roads know that they can’t always rely on roadside assistance to rescue them in a timely manner.
 Waiting for help can take hours, but if it is a matter of a dead battery, jump starting the car without another person present is possible with a jump starter/portable power unit.
 This self-contained device has a rechargeable lithium battery and can handle four- and six-cylinder vehicles with ease.